On the Adversarial Robustness of Learning-based Conformal Novelty Detection: Worst-case Attack and Practical Attack

 \subsection{Surrogate Decision-based Attack Scheme}

-Motivated by our oracle setting, we consider a practical scenario, where the attacker does not have the training samples $\{Z_j\}_{j=1}^n$ and does not know the true labels of the test samples, but is allowed to query the label from the user who applies AdaDetect, with underlying machine learning algorithms unknown to the attacker.
+Motivated by our oracle setting, we consider the following practical scenario.
+The attacker does not have the training samples $\{Z_j\}_{j=1}^n$ and does not know the true labels of the test samples, but is allowed to query the label from the user who applies AdaDetect, with underlying machine learning algorithms unknown to the attacker.
 Such query access is a standard assumption in adversarial settings as mentioned in Section~\ref{sec:related}, reflecting a realistic constraint on the attacker’s capability.
-Specifically, the attack has \begin{enumerate} \item[] {\bf Data:} Only test samples $\{Z_j\}_{j=n+1}^{m+n}$, but the attacker does not know which ones are nulls and non-nulls; \item[] {\bf Query:} The attacker can query the user (who owns all the training and test data and the AdaDetect algorithm) to obtain the labels for all the testing data $\{Z_j\}_{j=n+1}^{m+n}$. \end{enumerate}
+Specifically, the attack has

+{\bf Data:} Only test samples $\{Z_j\}_{j=n+1}^{m+n}$, but the attacker does not know which ones are nulls and non-nulls;

+{\bf Query:} The attacker can query the user (who owns all the training and test data and the AdaDetect algorithm) to obtain the labels for all the testing data $\{Z_{n+j}\}_{j=1}^{m}$.
+We denote these labels as $\{Y_i\}_{i=1}^m$ and refer to them as pseudo-labels, since they are not necessarily the true label in contrast to $Y_i^*$ in the oracle setting.

-We propose a \emph{surrogate score function} $g(z)$, trained on the pseudo-labeled dataset $\mathcal{D} = \{(Z_{n+i}, y_i)\}_{i=1}^m$, where we refer to $\{y_i\}_{i=1}^m$ as pseudo-labels since , unlike the true labels available in our oracle setting, these are the labels assigned by AdaDetect on the entire test set.
-This surrogate score function approximates AdaDetect's binary decision: $\mathbf{1}\{ g(Z_{n+i})\ge0.5\}\approx y_i$, enabling decision-based adversarial attacks on a black-box detector.
+We propose a \emph{surrogate score function} $g_{\text{surrogate}}(z)$, trained on the pseudo-labeled dataset $\mathcal{D}_{\text{surroage}} = \{(Z_{n+i}, Y_i)\}_{i=1}^m$.
+(Unlike the true labels available in our oracle setting, these are the labels assigned by AdaDetect on the entire test set.)
+We now describe the three steps of this attack method.

-\begin{enumerate} \item[]\textbf{Step 1: Initial detection.} The attacker queries the labels of the test data from the user.
+\textbf{Step 1: Initial detection.} The attacker queries the labels of the test data from the user.
 Upon request, the user applies AdaDetect to the full test set $\{Z_{n+i}\}_{i=1}^m$ at once, producing pseudo-labels $Y_i\in\{0,1\}$ where,

-\item[]\textbf{Step 2: Surrogate score function training.} Assuming AdaDetect has reasonable detection power, we form the pseudo-labeled dataset $\mathcal{D} = \{(Z_{n+i}, Y_i)\}_{i=1}^m$ and train a surrogate score function
+\textbf{Step 2: Surrogate score function training.} Assuming AdaDetect has reasonable detection power, we form the pseudo-labeled dataset $\mathcal{D}_{\text{surrogate}} = \{(Z_{n+i}, Y_i)\}_{i=1}^m$ and train a surrogate score function